renatavillar/red_wine_quality/README.md

 After training different models, I got the following models as being the best ones:

 - Random Forest to the classification between 3, 4, 5, 6, 7 and 8.
-After testing, I obtained a best performance with these features: 'volatile acidity', 'chlorides', 'free sulfur dioxide', 'total sulfur, dioxide', 'density', 'sulphates' and 'alcohol';
+After testing different sets of features, I obtained the best performance with these features: 'volatile acidity', 'chlorides', 'free sulfur dioxide', 'total sulfur, dioxide', 'density', 'sulphates' and 'alcohol';

 - Logistic Regression to the classification between "good" and "not good".
-I obtained a best performance with these features: 'volatile acidity', 'chlorides', 'residual sugar', 'pH', 'free sulfur dioxide', 'density', 'total sulfur dioxide', 'sulphates' and 'alcohol'.
+I obtained the best performance with these features: 'volatile acidity', 'chlorides', 'residual sugar', 'pH', 'free sulfur dioxide', 'density', 'total sulfur dioxide', 'sulphates' and 'alcohol'.